BUSINESS

 Article Contents

-2. What Is an AI Ecosystem?
+1. What Is an AI Ecosystem?

-8. Let’s Talk AI at MTLC 2025
+6. Let’s Talk AI at MTLC 2025

-9. Most Frequent Questions
+7. Most Frequent Questions

 AI might seem like a recent buzzword, but it has been shaping ideas and industries since Alan Turing first posed the question of whether machines could think back in the 1950s.
 Today, AI has evolved into a complex ecosystem comprising numerous models and tools, each designed for a specific task.
+It has become difficult to identify the best AI for businesses.

 With so many directions to explore, it’s easy to feel lost when trying to choose the right fit for your business.
 This guide is here to help you cut through the noise.
 We’ll walk you through the main branches of AI, generative models, machine learning, deep learning, and natural language processing, highlighting what each can do and when to use them.